-Since 1979, Ms. Childs has collaborated with a number of composers and designers, on a series of large-scale productions.
-The first of these was Dance, choreographed in 1979 with music by Philip Glass, and a film/decor by Sol LeWitt.
-It was during rehearsals for Einstein that Childs and Glass came up with the original idea for her seminal work, Dance.
-Dance continues to tour extensively in the United States and Europe and was cited by the Wall Street Journal (2011), as "one of the greatest achievements of the 20th Century."
+She received a Guggenheim Fellowship in 1979 for her collaboration, Dance, with music by Philip Glass, and film dĂ©cor by Sol LeWitt.
 In a Washington Post review of Dance, Alan M. Kriegsman wrote, "a few times, at most, in the course of a decade a work of art comes along that makes a genuine breakthrough, defining for us new modes of perception and feeling and clearly belonging as much to the future as to the present.
-Such a work is Dance."
-Available Light(1983) with music by John Adams and split level set designed by Frank Gehry will be revived for the company's 2014-15 season along with a new work in collaboration with Philip Glass and visual artist, James Turrel.
+Such a work is Dance".